amit08255/git-issue-manager/README.md

 * `issue.host` -- Redmine site URL.
 * `issue.commiturl` -- Commit URL.
 Example -- For https://github.com/name/project/commit/id it will be -- https://github.com/name/project/commit/
 * `issue.isclosed` -- "true" if you want to close issue on post-commit
+* `issue.slacktoken` -- slack token if you want to send message update to slack
+* `issue.slackchannel` -- slack channel name where you want to send message update.

 ## Getting Started